Adversarial Meta-Learning of Gamma-Minimax Estimators That Leverage Prior Knowledge: Simulations and data analyses

 We use Algorithm~\ref{algorithm: MCMC-like} to construct $\modelspace_\ell$.
 There are 2000 grid points in $\modelspace_1$, and we add 1000 grid points each time we enlarge the grid.
 When generating $\modelspace_1$, we chose the starting point to be a distribution $P_{(0)}$ with 146 categories and $\Phi(P_{(0)}) = 49.9$.
+The choice of this starting point $P_{(0)}$ was quite arbitrary.
+We first generated a sample from $P_0$ and treated it as data from a pilot study.
+We then came up with a distribution $P_{(0)}$ such that five random samples generated from $P_{(0)}$ all appear qualitatively similar to the pilot data.
+In practice, this starting point can be chosen based on prior knowledge.
+Our chosen grid sizes for Algorithm~\ref{algorithm: MCMC-like} were quite arbitrary.
+For $\modelspace_1$, the generated distributions $P_{(t)}$ appear similar for all $t$, and thus the initial grid size 2000 and the increment size 1000 appeared sufficient.
+Smaller grid sizes would simply lead to more iterations in Algorithm~\ref{algorithm: approximation with increasingly fine grid}, which effectively increases the grid size.
 We selected the log pseudo-prior as a weighted sum of two log density functions: (i) a normal distribution with the mean being the midpoint of the interval constraint on the prior mean of $\Phi(P)$ and central 95\% probability interval being the interval with at least 95\% prior probability, (ii) a negative-binomial distribution of the total number of categories with success probability $0.995$ and $2$ failures until the Bernoulli trial is stopped so that the mode and the variance are approximately $200$ and $8 \times 10^4$, respectively.
 These log-densities are provided weights 30 and 10, respectively.
 We selected the weights based on the empirical observation that distributions with only a few categories tend to have high risks, but these distributions are relatively inconsistent with prior information and may well be given almost negligible probability weight in a computed least favorable prior, thus contributing little to computing a $\Gamma$-minimax estimator.
 We chose the aforementioned weights so that Algorithm~\ref{algorithm: MCMC-like} can explore a fairly large range of distributions and does not generate too many distributions with too few categories.